Travengers was inspired by the founder Agnes’ younger autistic sister, Elise.

 Travengers was inspired by the founder Agnes Abelsen’s younger autistic sister, Elise.
-Elise was diagnosed late, and during her years in a “mainstream” school, she often fell between the cracks, not feeling like she fitted in anywhere.
-Now being 21, Elise wants to have friends, study, have a job and travel.
+Elise was diagnosed late, and during her years in a mainstream school, she often fell between the cracks, not feeling like she fitted in anywhere.
+Now being 22, Elise wants to have friends, study, have a job and travel.
 She has amazing qualities, yet the world is not built for different.

-Through studying Learning Disability Nursing and working over a decade with people with disabilities and on the autism spectrum, Agnes met many others struggling with loneliness, anxiety and making friends.
+Through studying Learning Disability Nursing and working over 11 years with people with disabilities and young autistic people, Agnes met many others struggling with loneliness, anxiety and making friends.

-Then in 2017, Agnes moved to Australia to work in disability.
+In 2017, Agnes moved from Norway to Australia to work in disability.
 Here she heard about a young man and his carer travelling from Europe to and around Australia.
 They were having the time of their lives.
 Hearing this, Agnes realised she had never met a young person with support needs on her travels, even though she had met many wanting to do so, including her sister.